 H i s t o r y & H e r i t a g e

 After the Second World War, the orchestra was re-established in 1958, along with various other clubs and the Leys winter series of lectures.
-In 1965 the Leys Institute Orchestra and the Savage Club Orchestra amalgamated, and the group has been active as a community chamber orchestra since (continuously from at least 1972).
+In 1965 the Leys Institute Orchestra and the Savage Club Orchestra amalgamated, and the group has been active as a community chamber orchestra since.

 Heritage Music Collection

 The orchestra’s music catalogue lists more than 1,012 sets of instrumental orchestral parts.
 While some of the music was purchased directly by the Leys Institute Orchestra, most of the collection comprises music donated to the orchestra by orchestras, individuals and other groups over the decades, e.g. Bohemian Orchestra, Aeolian Club Orchestra, Auckland Savage Club Orchestra, Mt Eden Normal School Community Orchestra, Alfred Marbeck, Albert Orchestra, and various others.

 At the outbreak of World War I more than two dozen orchestras were active in Auckland, ranging from professional and amateur classical orchestras, and orchestras catering to society events, to orchestras that accompanied dramatic productions and silent movies.
 The music extant in our collection is a valuable legacy of the wealth of music played across the city a century ago.